 - Rubbing butter or egg wash on bread loaf before baking will give the bread a hard crust and make it overly browned when baking.
 If that's how you enjoy it, then go for it.

-- When the bread comes out of the oven, immediately rub butter and cover with a towel for a few minutes.
+- When the bread comes out of the oven, immediately rub butter and cover with a kitchen towel for a few minutes.

 After kneading, place the dough ball in a well-greased bowl.
 Allow to rise about 1 hour.
 This is known as the first proof.